Changissnz/nu_merchant_principal/README.md

 the duel between $S_1$ and $S_2$.
 Depending on which of the agents $S_1$, $S_2$ are fallen, the vultures expect no negative changes to their well-being.
-Each $P^{(x)}_j$ value is a positive partitioning of gains for the specific $x$'th vulture in the advent of the $j$'th spectated falls.
+Each $P^{(x)}_j$ value is a positive partition of gains for the specific $x$'th vulture in the advent of the $j$'th spectated falls.

 The vulture, in the situation between $S_1$ and $S_2$, is a